venhrun-petro/one-click-hugo-cms/site/content/main/_index.md

         It is a way of living with special values, that is now on the decline .
         We revive the spirit of collective working and living in a completely new way.
+  enable: true
   italic: Kee-Boots
   title: About Us
 philosofy:
-  enable: true
-  title: "OUR PHILOSOPHY"
   content: |
     te t
+  enable: ''
+  title: OUR PHILOSOPHY
 ---